-3. THE PLANNING APPLICATION 3.1 The application is for the erection of a third, two bed flat on top of the two flats granted permission under reference 6/2015/2173/FULL.
-The resultant building would be constructed on four supporting columns and would in effect be three storeys in height.
-24 parking spaces would be provided for the existing and the proposed flats.
-21 of the spaces would be for the existing flats in Lambs Close while two of the spaces would be for the two flats already granted on the site and one space for the flat the subject of this application.
-The parking area would be entirely screened from the surrounding properties by the existing walls and fences around the car parking area.
-3.2 The proposed third flat would, as with the two approved flats, be accessed by stairs from the car parking area.
-3.3 The third flat would comprise a living/ dining/ kitchen area and two bedrooms (one en suite) along with a bathroom, served by a small entrance hall.
-The third flat would be set from the edges of the flats on the lower floor.
+THE PLANNING APPLICATION

+- 3.1 The application is for the erection of 3 new dwellings.
+The building would be constructed on four supporting columns and would in effect be three storeys in height.
+25 parking spaces would be provided for the existing and the proposed flats.
+21 of the spaces would be for the existing flats in Lambs Close.
+The parking area would be entirely screened from the surrounding properties by the existing walls and fences around the car parking area. - 3.2 The proposed flats would be accessed by stairs from the car parking area. - 3.3 The first floor flats will remain as previously approved, the third flat will comprise of a kitchen, dining and living area, with two bedrooms, one bathroom and an ensuite.